-ViperSoftX first checks for a few virtualization strings and monitoring tools to check if the system is running a virtual machine (VM).
-Using WQL command SELECT Manufacturer, Model FROM Win32_ComputerSystem to query ROOT\CIMV2, it checks for the following strings:
+ViperSoftX first cheques for a few virtualisation strings and monitoring tools to check if the system is running a virtual machine (VM).
+Using WQL command SELECT Manufacturer, Model FROM Win32_ComputerSystem to query ROOT\CIMV2, it cheques for the following strings:

-The malware checks if there are monitoring tools, specifically Process Monitor, running in the current machine with the following strings:
+The malware cheques if there are monitoring tools, specifically Process Monitor, running in the current machine with the following strings:

-Lastly, ViperSoftX checks for a few installed and active antivirus products, namely:
+Lastly, ViperSoftX cheques for a few installed and active antivirus products, namely:

 - Windows Defender

-If all checks pass, the malware proceeds to decrypt the PowerShell code and starts downloading the main ViperSoftX routine.
+If all cheques pass, the malware proceeds to decrypt the PowerShell code and starts downloading the main ViperSoftX routine.
 From there, the routine is its standard multistage download and execution routine.

 Byte mapping is a considerably simple technique.
 It does not require any complex computations, and the only operation it requires is to put the correct byte in the correct location.
 For their part, cybercriminals benefit from this malware as it reduces the presence and actions made by a large graph of objects.